phetsims/qa/issue-templates/rc-test-template-new.md

 <h3>What to Test</h3>

 - Click every single button.
+- Test all possible forms of input.
+  - Test mouse/trackpad inputs.
+  - Test all touchscreen inputs.
 - If there is sound, make sure it works.
 - Make sure you can't lose anything.
 - Play with the sim normally.